Cyber-Security-Club-HTU/CTF-Training/2023/Reverse-Engineering/Practice/README.md

 ## Practice Lab

-These files are taken from tryhackme[https://tryhackme.com] Official website, from a challenge called "reversing elf".
+These files are taken from [TryHackMe](https://tryhackme.com) Official website, from a challenge called "reversing elf".
-- You can sign up on tryhackme[https://tryhackme.com/signup] and submit flags on the official websites.
+- You can sign up on [TryHackMe](https://tryhackme.com/signup) and submit flags on the official websites.
-- You can access the room directly from this link: Reversing ELF[https://tryhackme.com/room/reverselfiles]
+- You can access the room directly from this link: [Reversing ELF](https://tryhackme.com/room/reverselfiles)